 Check Your Trash in Google Photos

-The first place you should always check after losing photos on Android is in your Google Photos Trash folder.
+The first place you should always check after losing photos on an Android phone or tablet is in your Google Photos Trash folder.

 Whenever a photo is deleted locally on your device, it spends 60 days stored in the Trash folder before it goes away completely.
 If you’re still within this window of deletion, go ahead and give this option a try first.